tilak-raaz/h05-task/README.md

 - Review the provided video tutorial
 - Ping Me!
 - Look for similar issues on stackoverflow!
-Remeber: The more you make bugs the more you learn!
+- Remember: The more you make bugs the more you learn!

 Happy Coding! 🚀